sgraham785/svg-loader/README.md

-# svg-loader
+# svg-parse-loader

-SVG loader for webpack
+SVG parser as a Webpack loader